MikeOpenHWGroup/programs/Project-Descriptions-and-Plans/CV-MMU-VERIF/ProjectConceptLaunch-CV-MMU-VERIF.md

 ### Known market/project requirements at PC gate

 <!--
-  - Hardware RISCV-based accelerators in the HPC domain.

-  - We (CEA) are already using this L1 DCACHE for our custom RISCV-based hardware accelerator: the VRP/VxP (Variable and eXtended precision accelerator).
-This accelerator (using this L1 DCACHE) will be taped-out in:

-      - GlobalFoundaries 22FDX technology in the framework of the European Processor Initiative (EPI) EPAC1.5 test-chip (expected tape-out on August, 2022).

-      - TSMC 7nm technology in the framework of the EPI’s RHEA chip (2023 Q1).
+  - 64 bit MMU/PMP verified
 -->

 ### Potential future enhancements

 <!--
 Future developments may add features such as

-  - Support of one or multiple cache-coherency protocols.
+  - Verification of Hypervision Extension

-  - Memory error correction (ECC) for complying with constraints in critical systems

-  - Hybrid write-policy: write-back / write-through.

-  - Scratchpad mode (partially or fully).
-Useful in some embedded systems or even HPC for some accelerators.

-  - System testing to be determined by other interested parties.
 -->

 ## Who would make use of OpenHW output

 <!--
-The proposed L1 DCACHE should be adaptable to any RISC-V processor core in HPC domain.
-Therefore, it could benefit anyone needing a high-throughput for memory accesses.
+It will benefit anyone with following requirements:
+- System Integrators looking for an "Industrial Grade" SV32/SV39 MMU.
 -->

 ## Initial Estimate of Timeline

 <!--
-In order to open-source the L1 DCACHE we would like to accomplish the following tasks:
+In order to open-source the MMU/PMP we would like to accomplish the following tasks:

-  - Adapt newer versions of the CVA6’s memory interface to the L1 DCACHE.
-Current port was made on Ariane (version from PULP’s github – April 2021).
-Estimated effort is low: 2 person/month.
-Estimation is based on analysis of latest CVA6 versions.

-  - Improve documentation.
+  - Improve Testplan and verification document.
 Estimated effort is low: 1 person/month.

-  - Improve the existing UVM verification environment for standalone (without core) testing of the L1 DCACHE.
+  - Create UVM verification environment for standalone (without core) testing of the MMU/PMP.
 Estimated effort is
     medium-high: 6 person/month.

 -->

 ## Explanation of why OpenHW should do this project

 <!--
-  - This L1 DCACHE enables high-performance on memory bound applications and it is adaptable to the different RISC-V cores in the OpenHWG Cores-V catalog.

-  - This project will help to extend the CVA6 ecosystem for next generation of CVA6 cores which need more capable cache.

-  - First move for OpenHW into HPC
+  - The MMU/PMP bench allows to run and verify different MMU/PMP features stand alone without core.
+It makes the verification easier and faster.

-  - Deepen engagement of key EU research organizations (such as CEA, BSC) with OpenHW projects
+  - Deepen engagement of key EU research organizationn CEA with OpenHW projects -->
--->

 ## Industry landscape: description of competing, alternative, or related efforts in the industry

 <!--
-Hereafter some of the features of other open-source, RISC-V compatible, L1 Data Caches.
+Hereafter some of the features of other open-source, MMU verification
+  - 10xEngineer verification  environnement
 -->